MuditaLi/muditali.github.io/my_cv.md

 means the contents here might be more finance oriented.
 But it can also be explained as: we want to find [the Unicorn Data Scientist](https://hdsr.mitpress.mit.edu/pub/t37qjoi7/release/3).

-Instead of finding it, becoming one 🦄.
+Well...instead of finding it, becoming one 🦄.

 ## What to expect?